By An Nhien, Iman, Liudmila, Timothy and Alice

 What is Lawful Hacking?

-EncroChat’s Downfall: Privacy and Fundamental Rights at Stake.
+EncroChat’s Downfall: Privacy at Stake.

 Privacy vs. Public Safety: Decoding Lawful Hacking by Europol